codemagic-ci-cd/codemagic-docs/content/yaml/building-a-react-native-app.md

     - xcode-project build-ipa --workspace "ios/MyReact.xcworkspace" --scheme "MyReact"

-## Testing
+{{<notebox>}}Read more about different schemes in [Apple documentation](https://help.apple.com/xcode/mac/current/#/dev0bee46f46).{{</notebox>}}

-To test an application, add the test script to the `scripts` section of your code.
-This is a basic example with jest, given that jest tests are defined in the `package.json` file:
+## Testing and publishing

-    npm test
+We have collected Testing and publishing is documented:

-## Publishing
+* Testing examples for a React Native app can be found [here](../yaml/testing/#react-native-unit-test).

-All generated artifacts can be published to external services.
-The available integrations currently are email, Slack, Google Play and App Store Connect.
-Script examples for all of them are available [here](../yaml/distribution/#publishing).
+* All generated artifacts can be published to external services.
+The available integrations currently are email, Slack, Google Play and App Store.
+It is also possible to publish elsewhere with custom scripts.
+Script examples for different options are available [here](../yaml/distribution/#publishing).